JesseDes/Aristotle/README.md

-# jumpman
+# Aristotle
-Comp 376 project
+Comp 376 final project:
+A 2D precision side scroller built with c# and Unity.